lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     In order to add the water molecules, we first need to download the |download_TIP4P2005.txt|
-    file and place it in the same folder.
-It contains all the necessary information about the water molecule, such as positions, bonds, and angle.
-Then, add the following lines to input.lammps:
+    file and place it in *SystemCreation/*.
+It contains all the necessary information about the water molecule, such as atom positions, bonds, and the angle.

+    Add the following lines
+    to input.lammps:

 .. |download_TIP4P2005.txt| raw:: html

-   <a href="../../../../../inputs/level2/nanosheared-electrolyte/system-creation/TIP4P2005.txt" target="_blank">TIP4P2005.txt</a>
+   <a href="../../../../../inputs/level2/nanosheared-electrolyte/TIP4P2005.txt" target="_blank">TIP4P2005.txt</a>

 ..  code-block:: lammps
     :caption: *to be copied in SystemCreation/input.lammps*

     # create the fluid
     region rliquid block -4 4 -4 4 -9 9
-    molecule h2omol TIP4P2005.txt
+    molecule h2omol ../TIP4P2005.txt
     lattice sc 4.04
     create_atoms 0 region rliquid mol h2omol 482793

 ..  container:: justify

-    With the last four lines, a region for depositing the water molecules is created based on the last defined lattice, which is 'fcc 4.04'.
-A new
+    Withing the last four lines:

+    - A *region* named *rliquid* for depositing the water molecules is created based on the last defined lattice, which is *fcc 4.04*.

+    - The 'molecule' command opens up the *TIP4P2005.txt* file, and names the associated molecule *h2omol*.

-    simple cubic lattice is also defined in order to place the water molecules on it, with a distance of 4.04 Ångstroms between each water molecule (note: the new lattice replaces the previous one: LAMMPS reads a script from top to bottom).
+    - A new simple cubic lattice is defined in order to place the water molecules on it, with a distance of 4.04 Ångstroms between each water molecule.
+Note that the new lattice replaces the previous one, as LAMMPS reads a script from top to bottom.

-    The distance of 4.04 Ångstroms is larger than the typical equilibrium distance between water molecules in a liquid, but this will allow us to insert ions more safely.
-The 'molecule' command opens up the 'TIP4P2005.txt' file, and names the associated molecule 'h2omol'.
-Finally, molecules are created on the sc lattice by the 'create_atoms' command.
-The first parameter is '0' because we use the atom id from the 'TIP4P2005.txt' file without change.
-The number '482793' is a seed that is required by LAMMPS, it can be any positive integer.
+      Note that the distance of 4.04 Ångstroms is larger than the typical equilibrium distance between water molecules in a liquid, but this will allow us to insert ions more safely (see below).

+    - Finally, molecules are created on the sc lattice by the *create_atoms* command.
+The first parameter is '0' because we use the atom id from the *TIP4P2005.txt* file.
+The number *482793* is a seed that is required by LAMMPS, it can be any positive integer.

-    Finally, let us deposit 20 ions (10 Na+, 10
+    Let us create 20 ions (10 Na+, 10
-    Cl-) in between the water molecules by adding these two lines to input.01.lammps:
+    Cl-) in between the water molecules:

 ..  code-block:: lammps
     :caption: *to be copied in SystemCreation/input.lammps*

-    fix mydep1 all deposit 10 3 1 56513 region rliquid near 0.3
-    fix mydep2 all deposit 10 4 1 58613 region rliquid near 0.3
+    # create the ions
+    create_atoms 3 random 10 52802 rliquid overlap 1.5 maxtry 50
+    create_atoms 4 random 10 90182 rliquid overlap 1.5 maxtry 50
+    set type 3 charge 1.0
+    set type 4 charge -1.0

 ..  container:: justify

-    Each 'fix deposit' will add one ion at a random position within the 'rliquid' region every timestep.
-So we can just make a very short simulation of 10 timesteps and save the generated configuration.
-Feel free to increase the salt concentration by increasing both number of steps and number of desired ions in the 'deposit' fixes.
+    - Each *create_atoms* command will add 10 ions at a random positions within the 'rliquid' region.
+Feel free to increase the salt concentration by increasing the number of desired ions.

+    - We also need to specify the charge of the newly added ions, which is done using the *set* commands.

-    To keep the system charge neutral, always insert the same number of Na+ and Cl-.
+    To keep the system charge neutral, always insert the same number of Na+ and Cl- (unless of course there are other charges in the system).

-.. admonition:: Alternative
-    :class: dropdown

-    Alternatively to the fix deposit, the create_atoms command with both overlap and maxtry keywords can be used to place the ions in the system.

-..  container:: justify

     We need to define the parameters of the simulation: the mass of the 6 atoms (O, H, Na+, Cl-, and wall), the